sadielbartholomew/sadielbartholomew/talks/README.md

   * ~10 minutes within a 45 minute workshop,
   **Best practices in data and software: 1.
-Communities and standards**, [resources in the *ncas-ec-symposium-software-data.pdf* file, my slides were from 2 to 11, the rest were by other speakers];
+Communities and standards**, [resources in the *ncas-ec-symposium-software-data.pdf* file, my slides were from 2 to 11, the rest were by other speakers].